Taylor-S-Smith/SmashUpCSharp/src/NOTES.md

 - Two allow you to choose
 - Wizard base puts cards on top of base deck in correct order

 Event Approach Rules:
-- Events should only be used for logic that:
+- Each event should only ever be triggered in ONE place
-	- Applies to an unknown number of objects
-	- Will not be the same for each object
 - When calling class events you should call the most specific one applicable.
-  It is the responsability of the more general class events to call all dependent events.
+- We tigger events in the order of PlayableCard, Base, Global.
 - When Listening, listen to the most specific one.
-If you only need to know when a card is added to a specific base, don't listen to the event manager
-- Create as specific event as you can.
-No need to track global deaths if per base works just as well
+No need to recieve global death info if per base works just as well
-- When performing any operation, check the events of all effected objects, and global events
+- "On" suggests that it is triggered in the in-between state.
+E.g. remvoed from battlefield, but not in discard pile
+- "Before" suggests that the action specified has not happened yet, but other events (such as removing from hand) could have occured
+- "After" suggests that the action specified has been fully resolved up to this point.
+E.g. the card exists in the battlefield (However, there is nuance to this.
+See above for order on timing resolutions for multiple event types)

 Disclaimer:
 - When multiple effects are triggered by a single action, the rules say to let the active player decide the order.
   To avoid implementing a complex choosing system in an already complex UI, I instead let effects resolve in the